hzheng/pyschwab/README.md

 2. Copy [pyschwab.yaml](https://github.com/hzheng/pyschwab/blob/main/config/pyschwab.yaml) to your project's `config` directory.
 3. Copy [env_example](https://github.com/hzheng/pyschwab/blob/main/env_example) to `.env` and replace the placeholders with your settings.

+## Warning
+**WARNING**: This library can place real orders on your Schwab brokerage account.
+Use this API at your own risk.
+The author and contributors are not responsible for any financial losses or unintended trades that may occur as a result of using this library.
+Ensure you fully understand the functionality and risks before using it in a live trading environment.

 ## Usage

 Here are some sample usages: